You are here

 Major or Minor in Criminal Justice

-With a major in Criminal Justice you have the option to pursue a double major with any discipline at the college.
+With a major in Criminal Justice you have the option to pursue a double major with any discipline at the University.
 (Example: Major in both Criminal Justice and Social and Behavioral Sciences.)

 Certificate in Forensics

 Improve your skills and add this specialization to your major.
 This certificate is available to Criminal Justice majors as well as those majoring in any field.

 - Your studies will focus on restorative justice and community alternatives to traditional models of incarceration and punishment.
 We emphasize the repair of harm caused by criminal behavior through cooperative processes such as victim-offender mediation, restitution and ex-offender assistance programs.

 - You have the opportunity to focus on a particular area of specialization by choosing from two tracks within the major: Crime and Society or Police Studies.
 You will learn about crime theories in contemporary society and the changing models of law enforcement in a Post-911 era.

 - The major will provide you with insight into the changing professional philosophy of criminal justice.
 It is specifically designed to acquaint you with a diverse number of careers and positions within the field of criminal justice.